mossicrue/kup/README.md

 If, for example, you have a cluster running with Openshift version `4.5.8`, the correct version of Kup will be `v4.5` or `4.5`

-To easily retrieve the Openshift version string to paste in the `kup-values.conf` run this command on the bastion host:
+To easily retrieve the Openshift version string to paste in the `kup-values.conf` run the `oc version` command or this snippet on the bastion host:
 ```bash
 [mossicrue@bastion]$ oc version | grep "^Server Version:" | cut -d " " -f 3 | awk -F "." '{print "v"$1"."$2}'
 v4.5